id/emqx-docs/en_US/data-integration/disk-log.md

 - **Fine-Grained Data Control**: Log only the messages or events you care about using SQL-based rules.
 Apply transformation, filtering, and enrichment to message data before logging.
 - **Structured Output Format**: Stores data in JSON Lines for easy machine processing.
 - **Lightweight and Self-Contained**: No need to connect to external storage systems or databases.
-Ideal for edge deployments, offline scenarios, or environments with storage constraints.
 - **Observability and Debugging**: Enables message-level visibility for troubleshooting or audits.
 Complements EMQX system logs by recording data flow instead of system events.

 ## Before You Start